weirdlookingjay/monday/README.md

 - [x] Custom User Model with email authentication
 - [x] Team Management
+- [x] Project (Board) creation from the dashboard UI
+- [x] Group creation from the task modal UI
+- [x] Tasks can be associated with any project and group
+- [x] Projects link in the sidebar for quick access
 - [x] Client-side authentication with:
   - Protected routes and API endpoints
   - Persistent sessions using cookies